oven-sh/bun/README.md

 # This will extract to $HOME/.bun-tools/zig
 tar -xvf zig.tar.gz -C $HOME/.bun-tools/
+rm zig.tar.gz

 # Make sure it gets trusted
+# If you get an error 'No such xattr: com.apple.quarantine', that means it's already trusted and you can continue
 xattr -d com.apple.quarantine $HOME/.bun-tools/zig/zig
 ```